crownstone/website/integrations/54-home-assistant.md

 ### Installing HACS

-Follow these [instructions](https://hacs.xyz/docs/installation/installation) for the type of Home Assistant you are running.
+Follow the instructions on the [HACS website](https://hacs.xyz/) for the type of Home Assistant you are running.

 ### Enabling HACS

-Go to this [page](https://hacs.xyz/docs/configuration/basic) and follow the instructions.
+Go to this [page](https://hacs.xyz/docs/configuration/basic) to configure and enable HACS.
 This action requires a GitHub account.
 If you don’t have a GitHub account yet, you can sign up [here](https://github.com/join?ref_cta=Sign+up&ref_loc=header+logged+out&ref_page=%2F&source=header-home).
 Make sure your browser cache for the Home Assistant page is cleared, otherwise HACS might not show up.

 ### Adding the Crownstone integration in HACS